asiego/FS-project1/README.md

 Overall I feel like I learned some new tricks again and gained some confidence in planning, developing and delivering a working application.
 Overall I gained a deeper understanding of backend develompent and deployment.
 Even if this project was on the simpler side it will support my learning and build fundamental skills for upcoming projects and coursework.

-I feel like this project deserves 14/20 points in the rubric minus the points for being late.
+I feel like this project deserves maybe 14/20 points in the rubric minus the points for late submission.